MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-overview.md

 ## How Power BI matches your role
 How you use Power BI may depend on your role in a project or on a team.
 And other people, in other roles, might use Power BI differently, which is fine.

 For example, you might primarily use the **Power BI service**.
 But your number-crunching, business-report-creating coworker might make extensive use of **Power BI Desktop** to create reports, then publish those reports to the Power BI service, where you can view them.
-Another coworker, in sales, might mainly use her Power BI phone app to monitor progress on her sales quotas, and to drill into new sales lead details.
+Another coworker, in sales, might mainly use their Power BI phone app to monitor progress on their sales quotas, and to drill into new sales lead details.

 If you're a developer, you might use Power BI APIs to push data into datasets or to embed dashboards and reports into your own custom applications.
 Have an idea for a new visual?
 Build it yourself and share it with others.